XPRIZE/GLEXP-Team-KitkitSchool/LOCALIZE.md

     `<string name="app_name">Kitkit Launcher</string>`
 ___
 ## Main App
-1. The Main App is the main learning application of KitkitSchool with tailored curriculum.
-This application consists of content for learning literacy and numeracy.
+1. The Main App is the primary learning application in KitkitSchool with tailored curriculum.
+This application consists of content for literacy and numeracy training.
 2. Each section of the application consists of section specific audios, videos and images.
 These assets can be localized as follows:
     1. Set locale in [configuration.xml](https://github.com/XPRIZE/GLEXP-Team-KitkitSchool/blob/master/kitkitschoollogger/kitkitlogger/src/main/res/values/configuration.xml) file.
     2. Replace content in the [assets](https://github.com/XPRIZE/GLEXP-Team-KitkitSchool/tree/master/mainapp/proj.android-studio/models/src/main/assets) folder with locale specific content.